trustlines-protocol/tl-docs/docs/docs/resources/wp_content/how_trustlines_works.md

 There are two different tokens used in connection with Trustlines:

+!!! info "The Trustlines Network Token (TLN)"
     -   The Trustlines Network Token (TLN) is an ERC-20 token on the [Ethereum](https://ethereum.org/) mainchain.
 Since this is a popular token standard, TLN is highly versatile, easily transferable, and generally very accessible for the Ethereum community.

     -   TLN is currently required for staking in the validator auctions for the Trustlines Blockchain.

     -   Trustlines Network Tokens (TLN) are distributed via a Merkle drop to a wide range of recipients.
 You can find more information about this in the [Merkle drop launch](https://trustlines.foundation/merkle-drop.html) blog post.
 The Trustlines Foundation will also consider other distribution models in the future.

     -   TLN can be converted into TLC via a bridge.
 No bridge exists for TLC to TLN conversion.

+!!! info "The Trustlines Network Coin (TLC)"
     -   The Trustlines Network Coin (TLC) is the native token of the Trustlines Blockchain, which means it is useful for people who are using the Trustlines Protocol in their everyday lives.

     -   Any user wanting to pay their own transaction fees must obtain TLC.
 TLC can be purchased directly, or instead users can buy TLN and convert it to TLC.

     -   Typically, it is the relay server operators that enable delegate services who use the most TLC.

 ### 5.2 Fees